-What is RGD and why is resistance to this phenomenon so critical to many sealing applications in the oil and gas industry?10 February 2022
+What is RGD and why is resistance to this phenomenon so critical to many sealing applications in the oil and gas industry?Thursday, February 10, 2022

 Rapid Gas decompression (RGD) resistance, also referred to as Explosive Decompression (ED) resistance or Anti Explosive Decompression (AED), is a vitally important property of elastomers in the Oil & Gas industry.
 RGD resistance is a required property for seals operating in the challenging environments found in many in valves, wellheads, trees, manifolds, tubing hangers and other offshore, subsea, surface and flow line equipment.